10 Habits of Highly Efficient Social Media Power Users

 - Direct contact to clients, some approach me, others look me up

-- Information, I’m the first one to know what’s going on in my fields of interest
+- Information – I’m the first one to know what’s going on in my fields of interest

-- I’m famous, this is no joke, people from all over the world know me
+- I’m famous – this is no joke, people from all over the world know me

 To make sense social media need to work both ways.
+It needs to work for the site and you too.

-If you spend hours daily as a user generating content for free you are basically working like a slave.
+In case you spend hours daily as a user generating content for free you are basically working like a slave.

 The best way to make social media work for the mutual benefit of you and not only the venture capitalists behind them is setting up a blog.
 Remember that social media otherwise own all of you: